 Let’s briefly look at these two places where you can buy diamond rings online.

 1. James Allen

-This online-only store has been selling high-quality diamonds for close to two decades.
+James Allen has been selling high-quality diamonds for close to two decades.
 Their products come at great prices and also carry GIA and AGS diamond certificates.
 This shows how the store is consistent is in observing integrity.